-The No. 1 feature to avoid with a modern toilet is a model which produces too much sound.
+The No. 1 feature to avoid with a modern toilet is a model that makes too much noise when it flushes.
 You will find this issue more often with pressure-assisted flush designs than others because of the infusion of air that goes into the flushing process.

-You will also want to choose a model which offers standard replacement parts.
+You will also want to pick a toilet that uses standard replacement parts.
 Although it can be fun to include a unique design from an international manufacturer, a fixture which contains customization will always cost more to fix when something breaks down.

 Slamming lids are another issue to avoid with the modern designs thanks to the invention of slow-closing lids.
 An added benefit here is that an upgraded seat can sometimes be removable, which means your cleaning chores just got a lot easier.

-Also remember your measurements when shopping for a commode for your home.
+Also, remember your measurements when shopping for a commode for your home.
 If your fixture is too long or too high, then it could block some of your cabinets, your drawers, or even your door.
 If the seat is too tall, then you might need to purchase a stepping stool for your kids or shorter members of the family so that they can use it also.

 Comparing Flushing Power & Eco-Options

-Fairly simple, though you may also find products that are given Eco-Options Certification when shopping online.
+Fairly simple, though, you may also find products that are given Eco-Options Certification when shopping online.
 This option is awarded by the retail chain The Home Depot as a way to encourage people to shop for items that reduce water consumption.

-WaterSense® certified models use up to 60% less water than those without certification.
+WaterSense® certified toilets use up to 60% less water than those without certification.
 This certification comes from the Environmental Protection Agency.
 If you upgrade to a fixture with this option, then you can save up to $90 per year on your water/sewer bill.

 Some communities offer a rebate, discount, or bill credit when you purchase and install a new WaterSense® rated model in your home.
-If your current model is at least 10 years old, then you will benefit from this feature.
+If your current toilet is at least 10 years old, then you will benefit from this feature.

 All toilets currently sold in the United States may only use a maximum of 1.6 gallons of water per flush.
 This legislation was passed in 1992 as part of the Energy Star® program.
 If you have a model that was installed prior to this, then it might be using up to 7 gallons per flush!

-The Water Research Foundation survey homeowners to determine if the toilets being used today met the efficiency criteria that was originally published in 1992.
+The Water Research Foundation surveyed homeowners to determine if the toilets being used today met the efficiency criteria that was originally published in 1992.
 Only 37% of homes made the grade, although that is much higher than the 3% that homes were using in 1999.

-Although it might be fun to take a break at work to watch some Netflix in the bathroom, all of that extra time sitting can lead to strain-related injuries, including hernias and the formation of hemorrhoids.
+Although it might be fun to take a break at work to watch some Netflix in the bathroom, all of that extra sitting can lead to strain-related injuries, including hernias and the formation of hemorrhoids.
 Actually, that’s not so fun.

 Here are some additional fun facts about restroom use to think about as well!